 - Three-Bedroom Apartments: Approximately $2,125/month

-This steady rent growth is driven by a persistent supply-demand imbalance, especially in centrally located or transit-accessible neighborhoods.
+Steady rent growth is being driven by a persistent supply-demand imbalance, especially in centrally located or transit-accessible neighborhoods where new inventory simply cannot keep pace with arriving tenants.

 - Downtown Phoenix: One-bedroom apartments average around $1,820/month, supported by proximity to employment hubs, light rail, and entertainment districts.